-VIkas Dubey case: SIT recommends ED probe into Rs 150 crore property of gangster
+Vikas Dubey case: SIT recommends ED probe into Rs 150 crore property of gangster

 Lucknow, Dec 01: A Special Investigation Team set up by the Uttar Pradesh government has recommended an Enforcement Directorate investigation into property worth Rs 150 crore amassed by gangster Vikas Dubey, shot dead by police in July this year, and his accountant, officials said on Tuesday.